AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Qualification_Data_Overview/content.rst

 [DO-330/ED-215].

-The qualification data that comes with the tool, composing the tool *qualification kit*, consists in the two main packages:
+The qualification data that comes with the tool, composing the tool *qualification kit*, consists in the following main packages:

 * A **PDF documents package**, containing the following three documents: